Decree 770: Origin of the decree

 Before 1968, the Romanian abortion policy was one of the most liberal in Europe.
 Because the availability of contraceptive methods was poor, abortion became the foremost method of Romanian family planning.

-Through a combination of Romania's postwar modernization, high participation of women in the workforce, and a low standard of living, the number of births significantly decreased after the 1950s, reaching its lowest recorded level in 1966.
+Through a combination of Romania's postwar modernization, high participation of women in the workforce, and a low standard of living, the number of births significantly decreased after the 1950s, reaching its lowest recorded level up-to-date in 1966.
 Romanian leaders interpreted the decreasing number of births to be a result of the 1957 decree that legalized abortion.

 To counter this sharp decline in the birth rate, the Communist Party decided that the country's population should be increased from 20 million to 30 million inhabitants.
 In October 1966, Decree 770 was personally sanctioned by Ceaușescu.
-Abortion and contraception were declared illegal, except for:
+Abortion was declared illegal, except for: